harshitpaunikar1/ttil-barcode-coldchain-tracking/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to create diagrams, screenshots, or examples that explain the system quickly so the final result looked a bit more complete.
 Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
 This kind of project only works if the logic feels practical, so I spent time checking the flow again and again.
 - Deliverable: Ended the day with support artifacts in hand, plus a few side notes on what still needed fixing later.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2024-04-02 - Day 11: Documentation check

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to write the README with problem, scope, workflow, and usage notes so the final result looked a bit more complete.
+I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
+A lot of the work here was really about workflow thinking, not just screens or files.
+- Deliverable: Ended the day with documented project in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.